©photo by www.heilmanphoto.com |

 The PYFA Scholarship, valued at $425, is offered through the Pennsylvania FFA Foundation Financial Office.

 First priority is given to applicants whose parents or grandparents are PYFA members then to applicants who are PA FFA members, or a PA 4-H member.
-Applicants may also be a PYFA member seeking to further his/her education in agriculture.
-The post-secondary course does not necessarily have to lead to a degree.

 (top of page)